apostrophecms/apostrophe-documentation/docs/modules/apostrophe-pages/index.md

 ### docFixUniqueError(*req*, *doc*) *[api]*
 Invoked via callForAll in the docs module
 ### updateDescendantsAfterMove(*req*, *page*, *originalPath*, *originalSlug*, *callback*) *[api]*
+Update the paths and slugs of descendant pages, changing slugs only if they were compatible with the original slug.
+Also update the level of descendants.

+On success, invokes callback with null and an array of objects with _id and slug properties, indicating the new slugs for any objects that were modified.
 ### manageOrphans(*callback*) *[api]*

 ### implementParkAll(*callback*) *[api]*